What is My Mediasite?

 What is the Desktop Recorder?

-The Desktop Recorder is an application (downloadable from My Mediasite) that you install on your computer.
+The Desktop Recorder is a program that can be downloaded via My Mediasite on your own PC or laptop or via Software Center at the UU workplace/PC.
 You will use Desktop Recorder to record videos that are then automatically uploaded to your personalised My Mediasite environment.

 How does this manual work?

 This manual will quickly and easily get you started using My Mediasite and the Desktop Recorder.
 Additional information is available through the My Mediasite or the manual for Mediasite Desktop Recorder, which is accessible through the help function inside the application.

 This manual will use slides with clear instructions to guide you through the recording process, starting with the first time you sign into the site.
 The steps detailed in the first section of the manual should only be necessary once.
 It may be useful to review sections 2, 3, and 4 (or parts thereof) before or during future recording sessions.
 They can be accessed through the menu on the right side of this page.

 You no longer need a registered account to work with MyMediasite.
 All employees with a SolisID can use the application.
 Logging in to the MyMediasite web environment for the first time automatically starts creating the account.

 Use this link to sign into My Mediasite: https://lecturenet.uu.nl/site1/mymediasite